Consensys/doc.tessera/docs/HowTo/Configure/Enclave.md

     ```

 Specify the same keys as the transaction manager configuration.
 The remote enclaves can use all key types, including
 vaults.

+## Including jar files

+When using individual jars (that is, not `tessera-app--app.jar`), the core transaction manager
+jar and enclave clients jars are both needed and must be included in the classpath.

+!!! example
+    ```
+    java -cp /path/to/transactionmanager.jar:/path/to/enclave-client.jar com.quorum.tessera.Launcher -configfile /path/to/config.json
+    ```

+When using the complete transaction manager jar (that is, `tessera-app--app.jar`), all relevant files
+are included and only the configuration file must be updated.

-When using a vault with the enclave, include the corresponding JAR on the classpath.
+When using a vault with a remote enclave, include the corresponding JAR on the classpath.
 For example:

 * `/path/to/azure-key-vault-0.9-SNAPSHOT-all.jar`
 * `/path/to/hashicorp-key-vault-0.9-SNAPSHOT-all.jar`

-If using the all-in-one Transaction Manager jar, all the relevant files are included, and just the
-configuration needs to be updated for the TM.

-If using the individual "make-your-own" JARs, you will need the "core Transaction Manager" JAR along
-with the "Enclave clients" JAR, and add them both to the classpath as such: `java -cp /path/to/transactionmanager.jar:/path/to/enclave-client.jar com.quorum.tessera.Launcher -configfile /path/to/config.json`